 - Rice or barley water, fresh vegetable juices (especially carrot and celery), miso broth, or other clear broths help restore proper fluid and electrolyte balance.
 Make rice and barley water using 1 cup of raw grain to 1 quart of boiling water.
 Steep for 20 minutes.
 Strain and drink throughout the day.

 - A live yeast, Saccharomyces boulardii, is often used in Europe to prevent diarrhea associated with taking antibiotics.
-Take 1 to 3 capsules per day (3 to 9 billion colony forming units).
 May be taken with other probiotics.
 Rare but serious cases of infection in seriously ill patients have been reported, so do not take Saccraromyces boulardii without a doctor's supervision.

-- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea (1,000 to 4,000 mg per day)
+- Bovine colostrum, the pre-milk fluid secreted by a cow's mammary glands just after giving birth, may help treat some kinds of infectious diarrhea.
+Only use reliable colostrum products.

-- Glutamine (3,000 mg, 3 times per day) may help treat diarrhea caused by irritation of the intestinal lining.
+- Glutamine may help treat diarrhea caused by irritation of the intestinal lining.
 High doses of glutamine can potentially cause mania in susceptible individuals.
-Glutamine can interfere with certain medications, including some anti-seizure medications and some chemotherapy agents.
+Glutamine can interfere with certain medications, including some antiseizure medications and some chemotherapy agents.
 People with liver disease, or a history of manic episodes, should use glutamine only under the supervision of their physician.

 - If you are lactose intolerant, take over-the-counter lactase enzyme supplements before consuming dairy products.

-- Zinc (10 to 20 mg per day) may help improve immune and mucosal barrier functions.
+- Zinc may help improve immune and mucosal barrier functions.

 - Astringent herbs, such as blackberry leaf (Rubus fruticosus) or raspberry leaf (Rubus idaeus), help "dry up" the mucous membranes in the intestine.
 Make a tea with one heaping tsp. per cup.
 Drink 1/2 cup per hour.
 There is some controversy around using these teas during pregnancy.

-- Carob powder (Ceratonia siliqua), which is rich in fiber, may be dissolved into a hydrating solution such as Pedialyte.
-Do not give carob to a child unless directed to do so by your physician.
+- Carob powder (Ceratonia siliqua), which is rich in fiber, may be dissolved into a commercial hydrating electrolyte replenishing drink.
+DO NOT give carob to a child unless directed to do so by your physician.

-- Extract of bilberry (Vaccinum myrtillus) also has astringent properties (4 g, spread over several doses).
-Do not take bilberry if you take anticoagulants (blood thinners).
+- Extract of bilberry (Vaccinum myrtillus) also has astringent properties.
+DO NOT take bilberry if you take anticoagulants (blood thinners).
 Bilberry can also potentially interact with diabetes medications.

 - Agrimony (Agrimonia eupatorium) is a traditional remedy for diarrhea.
-Usual dosage is 3 g (about 1/2 tsp.) per day.
-Agrimony can have a blood-thinning effect and can lower blood pressure: Speak with your doctor before taking agrimony if you are dealing with these health issues.
+Agrimony can have a blood-thinning effect and can lower blood pressure.
+Speak with your doctor before taking agrimony if you are dealing with these health issues.

-- Quercetin (250 to 500 mg, 2 to 4 times per day), a plant-based flavonoid, may help to reduce inflammation.
+- Quercetin, a plant-based flavonoid, may help to reduce inflammation.

 - Chamomile (Matricaria recutita) is usually taken as a tea.
-Dissolve 3 to 4 g powder (about 3 tsp.) in 1 cup hot water, strain and cool.
-Drink 3 times per day.
 Chamomile can interfere with hormonal medications and can cause reactions in people allergic to ragweed.

 - Marshmallow root (Althea officinalis) can be taken as cold-water tea.
 Soak 2 tbs. root in 1 quart of water overnight.
 Strain.
 Drink throughout the day.
 Marshmallow can interfere with some medications taken by mouth, including lithium.

 - Slippery elm powder (Ulmus fulva) or marshmallow root powder (Althaea officinalis) can be soothing to the intestines.
-Use 1 oz. powder to 1 quart of water.
 Make a paste with the powder and a small amount of water.
 Gradually add in the rest of the water and then simmer down to 1 pint.
-Take 1 tsp. every 30 to 60 minutes.
 Slippery elm has a folk reputation of promoting miscarriage.
 It can also interfere with some medications.

 Bulk forming agent:

-Psyllium, a soluble fiber that comes from the husks of the seeds of a plant called Plantago ovata, may help treat diarrhea.
-It is a bulk forming agent that soaks up water in the colon, helping to firm stool.
+- Psyllium, a soluble fiber that comes from the husks of the seeds of a plant called Plantago ovata, may help treat diarrhea.
+It is a bulk-forming agent that soaks up water in the colon, helping to firm stool.
 Take psyllium with a large amount of water.
 People with inflammatory bowel disease should speak to their doctors before taking psyllium.
+Be aware that although doctors fiber agents like psyllium may help with diarrhea, they are more commonly used as a laxative to treat constipation.
+Speak to your doctor before using psyllium to treat diarrhea.

-- Chamomilla -- for greenish, frothy stool that smells like rotten eggs.
+- Chamomilla.
+For greenish, frothy stool that smells like rotten eggs.
 Used primarily for children, especially those who are irritable, argumentative, and difficult to console.
-Chamomilla is commonly recommended for colicky or teething infants.
+Practitioners commonly recommend chamomile for colicky or teething infants.

-- Podophyllum -- for explosive, gushing, painless diarrhea that becomes worse after eating or drinking.
+- Podophyllum.
+For explosive, gushing, painless diarrhea that becomes worse after eating or drinking.
 Exhaustion often follows bowel movements.
 The individual for whom this remedy is appropriate may experience painful cramps in lower extremities.
-Podophyllum is often used in infants for diarrhea experienced from teething.
+Practitioners may use podophyllum in infants for diarrhea experienced from teething.

 Although several studies in Traditional Chinese Medicine journals have reported success in treating childhood diarrhea, acupuncturists in the United States do not generally treat this condition in children.
 However, acupuncture may be used when conventional treatment has failed.
 In this case, acupuncturists look at both the nutritional value and the "energetic" qualities of food that might be affecting digestion.